DOH-AXG5303/dgmq_transform/README.md

 ## Performed operations
 - Perform checks:
-		Presence of 2 and only 2 .xlsx files
+    - Presence of 2 and only 2 .xlsx files
-		Presence of file titled "Records.xlsx"
+    - Presence of file titled "Records.xlsx"
 - Load 2 .xlsx files in present working directory into python dataframe
 - Perform checks:
-		Columns names match
+    - Columns names match
-		Columns data type match
+    - Columns data type match
 - Perform filtering:
-		Remove when event ID is blank
+    - Remove when event ID is blank
-		Remove when departure AND arrival dates are blank Remove when departure airport and Arrival airport are blank Keep data only if both are True:
+    - Remove when departure AND arrival dates are blank
+    - Remove when departure airport and Arrival airport are blank
+    - Remove data if arrival AND departure dates are greater than 14 days from script run
+    - Keep data only if both are True:
         - LHJ column is either "DOH only" or within list of tracked counties
-			- County column is either blank or within list of tracked counties Keep data only if both are True:
+        - County column is either blank or within list of tracked counties -Keep data only if both are True:
         - Departure date falls within 2 days before and 10 days after test date
         - Arrival date falls within 2 days before and 10 days after test date

 ## Contributors
 Original author: Alexey Gilman